RenoirTan/LinuxSetup/README.md

 │     │
 │     └─ fs/ # The directory representing the root filesystem of the system │
-├─ agnostic/ # distro agnostic files
+├─ agnostic/ # distro-agnostic files
 │  │
 │  ├─ <installation files>... # Relevant scripts used to setup the system │  │